tapbr4/Bombcrypto-Autoclicker/README.md

 11.Center of character list (only to select frame and then scroll)

-12.Last Work Button (Scroll down)

-13.First Rest Button (Scroll Up)
+12.Work Button (All)

+13.Rest Button (All)

 14.Close Button (Char List)

 15.Back to Treasure Hunt (Click once in the middle of the map)

-16.Next Map (The position of this button is between the last two indestructible blocks in the middle column)

-17.Back to Main Menu (Green arrow in the upper left corner)
+16.Back to Main Menu (Green arrow in the upper left corner)

 After finishing this process, a file called "config.txt" will be generated with the coordinates in this order.